Quiz: Can you defend against XSS vulnerability?

 meanings with corresponding sequences.
 For example, when outputting a string to

-HTML text, in which the character <
+HTML text, where the character <

 has a special meaning